-If a ground current sensor (optional) is supplied with the equipment, route all of the load cables through the sensor.
-Ground wires from shielded cable terminators must be routed back through ground sensor window before attaching to ground bus.
+If a ground sensor (optional) is supplied with the equipment, route all of the load cables through the sensor.
+Ground wires from shielded cable terminators must be routed back through the window type current transformer and ground sensor window before attaching to ground bus.